 Some sits have very comprehensive Welcome Guides but many others are a mixture of handwritten notes and personal communication using WhatsApp, Messenger or Skype.

-Maybe it was fortuitous that we were available immediately and were prepared to go anywhere and willing to look after most animals except for reptiles or horses that got us our first sit and then review.
+Maybe it was fortuitous that we were available immediately.
+We were prepared to go anywhere and willing to look after most animals except for reptiles or horses.
+Our circumstances got us our first sit and positive review.

 There are some sites where you can look for paid sits but these usually involve some additional responsibilities.
 For example, managing an AirBnB, house or property maintenance, or some other specialist skills.
 They are also far more rare.